How Car Insurance Companies Determine Salvage Value

 It’s never a good day when you get into a major accident that leaves you with a totaled vehicle.
 Even a minor fender bender could leave you with a damaged vehicle that can turn into one of many junk cars out there.
 However, that doesn’t always mean the end of the car’s life.

 Sometimes there is the possibility that the vehicle can get totaled out and then sold at a salvage price for a car.
 Most companies use a car salvage value calculator to make an offer base on the salvage value of a car.
-The car insurer has to calculate the salvage car value and you can sometimes get your car back by turning around and buying the car back from your insurer.
+The car insurer has to calculate the salvage car value and you can sometimes get your car back by turning around and buying the car back from your insurance company.

-When is a car’s salvage value determined?
+When is a vehicle’s salvage value determined?

-The insurance adjuster will most likely take other factors into consideration when declaring the actual cash value (ACV) of the car, including the condition of the interior and the market in which the insured lives.
+The insurance adjuster will most likely take other factors into consideration when determining the actual cash value (ACV) of the car, including the condition of the interior and the market in which the insured lives.

 What is the best way to get the value of your salvage car?

-The car insurer may also use other factors in determining the value of a damaged car, including third-party vendor databases.
+The car insurer may also use other factors in determining the salvage value of a car, including third-party vendor databases.
 The insurer’s proprietary software system helps the adjuster to calculate the cost of repairs in the local market, including parts and labor.
 Sometimes, insured drivers believe these information systems don’t provide an accurate projection of costs.

 Even if the car can be repaired, and the owner wants to repair the car, most state laws require the car insurer to declare the car a total loss.